U.S. tops 4,000 daily deaths from coronavirus for 1st time

 “Just today we had two deaths on this unit.
 And that’s pretty much the norm,” said Caroline Brandenburger.
 “I usually see one to two every shift.
 Super sad.”
 She added: “They fight every day, and they struggle to breathe every day even with tons of oxygen.
 And then you just see them die.
 They just die.”

-The outbreak has taken another turn for the worse in Arizona, with the state now leading the nation with the highest COVID-19 diagnosis rate over the past week.
+The outbreak has taken another turn for the worse in Arizona, with the state now leading the nation with the highest COVID-19 diagnosis rate.
+One in every 115 Arizonans has been diagnosed with the virus.

 More than 132,000 people nationwide are hospitalized with the virus.